Kintiru/blog/_drafts/Chem 1035 Ch.9.md

 No Formal Charge greater or less than $\pm 1$

+(can exist but very unlikely statiscally)

 In structure, maximize 0 formal charges.

+More negative charge to more electronegative atom

 ### Overloading electrons

 Can overload electrons on most atoms, but not allowed for period 1 and 2

+### Geometry

+#### Electron Geometry

+Electron Geometry is the geometry of an atom including electrons.

+Therefore, it includes lone pair

+#### Shape of molecule

+Only counts atoms